Theory of the Elementary Particles: Neutrinos in the electron

-After J.J.
-Thomson [52] discovered the small corpuscle which soon became known as the electron an enormous amount of theoretical work has been done to explain the existence of the electron.
+J.J.
+Thomson [52] discovered the small corpuscle, which soon became known as the electron, more than 110 years ago.
+An enormous amount of theoretical work has been done to explain the existence of the electron.
 Some of the most distinguished physicists have participated in this effort.
-Lorentz [53], Poincar\'{e} [54], Ehrenfest [55], Einstein [56], Pauli [57], and others showed that it is fairly certain that the electron cannot be explained as a purely electromagnetic particle.
-In particular it was not clear how the elementary electric charge could be held together in its small volume because the internal parts of the charge repel each other.
-Poincar\'{e} [58] did not leave it at showing that such an electron could not be stable, but suggested a solution for the problem by introducing what has become known as the Poincar\'{e} stresses whose origin however remained unexplained.
-These studies were concerned with the static properties of the electron, its mass m(e) and its electric charge e; the positron, the spin and the neutrinos were not known at that time.
-In order to explain the electron with its existing mass and charge it appears to be necessary to add to Maxwell's equations a non-electromagnetic mass and a non-electromagnetic force which could hold the electric charge together.
+Lorentz [53], Poincar\'{e} [54], Ehrenfest [55], Einstein [56], Pauli [57], and others showed that it is fairly certain that the electron cannot be explained as a purely electromagnetic particle following Maxwell's equations.
+In particular it was not clear how the charge of the electron could be held together in its small volume, because the internal parts of the charge repel each other.
+Poincar\'{e} [58] did not leave it at showing that such an electron could not be stable, but suggested a solution for the problem by introducing what has become known as the Poincar\'{e} stresses, whose origin however remained unexplained.
+These studies were concerned with the static properties of the electron, its mass m(e) and its charge e\,; the positron, the spin and the neutrinos were not known at that time.
+In order to explain the electron with its existing mass and charge it appears to be necessary to add to Maxwell's equations a non-electromagnetic mass and a non-electromagnetic force which could hold the charge of the electron together.
 We shall see what this mass and force is.